kobotoolbox/devdocs/docs/_articles/kpi-frontend-development.md

 ### More details

 General:
 - Use Prettier on all new and modified code.
+  - Treat it as imperfect cleanup and tidy up the code to be easier to read after it runs.
-Be aware that older code may not conform.
+  - Be aware that older code may not conform.
 - Use an editor that respects `.editorconfig`.
 - Use TypeScript.
 If modifying a non-TypeScript file, update it to TypeScript.